-Your garden, Niko, your island, a joyous occasion.
+Your garden, Niko, your island, your love of it, all was a joyous occasion.
 I will never forget how it felt to step through your door into the house you built, your sanctuary for the spirits of that land and its sea.
 I still feel the jasmine water you poured over our hands before we entered, and sprinkled on our heads, and I see the light in your eyes, your smile, under your mustache, that seemed to say, "Joy is their wavelength; it is how we join them."

 We were standing by the small sphinx-like guardian of the house a local artist had carved for you from red, native stone, one of your many sculptures.
 You had a marble altar carved as well, for the garden beside the house, where you planted marigolds that led up to it like a golden path.
 You didn't speak about your beliefs, but everything you had made spoke for you, like the garden of healing herbs, and its serpentine path down to the beach, a beach empty of people, seemingly unknown, unchanged since Jason and his Argonauts stopped there to collect fresh water from the famous spring that fed the rushing stream.
 I remember when you told us that.
 I realized then it wasn't just a myth for you, but your history, and we were standing in it.
 My world changed at that moment.
 I remember feeling an unbuttoning in my heart – the permission to believe – and with it, a feeling of expansion, as if the sky – and the story – had just gotten bigger.